mrgarvitoffice/LearnMint-Ai/README.md

 LearnMint is a Next.js application designed to be an AI-powered learning assistant.
 It focuses on generating study materials like notes, quizzes, and flashcards.
 It also includes a custom test creation feature, a scientific calculator with a unit converter, an interactive AI chatbot (Megumin), a Daily News Digest feature, and placeholders for future library and game features.

-Authentication is handled by Clerk.
 Firebase is used for potential future database and storage needs.

 To get started, take a look at `src/app/(app)/page.tsx`.